Canon G1 X Mark II vs Sony RX100 III

 The Canon PowerShot G1 X Mark II and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were revealed to the public, respectively, in February 2014 and May 2014.
 Both the G1X Mark II and the RX100 III are fixed lens compact cameras that are based on an 1.5-inch (G1X Mark II) and an one-inch (RX100 III) sensor.
-The Canon has a resolution of 13 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 13 megapixels, whereas the Sony provides 20 MP.

-The physical size and weight of the Canon G1 X Mark II and the Sony RX100 III are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark II and the Sony RX100 III.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is considerably smaller (31 percent) than the Canon G1 X Mark II.
 Moreover, the RX100 III is substantially lighter (48 percent) than the G1X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the RX100 III are weather-sealed.